Automattic/Edit-Flow/readme.txt

 More details and documentation can be found on [our website](http://www.editflow.org/).

 We'd love to hear from you!
 For support questions, feedback and ideas, please use the [WordPress.org forums](http://wordpress.org/tags/edit-flow?forum_id=10), which we look at often.
-If you'd like to contribute code, [we'd love to have involved](http://editflow.org/contribute/).
+If you'd like to contribute code, [we'd love to have you involved](http://editflow.org/contribute/).

 == Installation ==